 The Good: Fast, fun, straightforward turn-based RPG battles make MMEG a delight to pick up and play.
 Unlocking unique Creatures is exciting.

 The Bad: MMEG’s charm isn’t enough to help it rise above the clunky tropes of other games in it’s class, and that’s a shame.

-The Verdict: RECOMMENDED.
+The Verdict: 3 out of 5.
 If you’re a strategy RPG fan, download this right now.
 If you’re new to the genre, give it a try anyway, but make sure you know what you’re getting yourself into.

 Love WGG?
 Support your boys!
 Check out the official WGG Shop right here, follow us on Twitter, and subscribe to us on Spotify and Twitch!
 Also, if you’re looking for a high-quality monitor mount – use code 10WICKED over at Echogear to get 10% off your purchase!